Proof of Volume Conjecture for twist knots: Introduction

 \section{Introduction}

-H.Murakami-J.Murakami \cite{6} reformulated Kashaev's conjecture as the volume conjecture.
-In this paper, we study the volume conjecture of any oriented twist knot.
-The volume conjectures have been proven to be true only for the figure-eight knot (by Ekholm, cf. \cite{15}), $5_{2}$ by Kashaev-Yokota \cite{14}, torus knots \cite{13} and the whitehead doubles of torus knots \cite{16}.
+H.Murakami-J.Murakami \cite{MM} reformulated Kashaev's conjecture as the volume conjecture.
+In this paper, we study the volume conjecture of every oriented twist knots.
+The volume conjectures has so far proven to be true only for the following four sorts of knot: the figure-eight knot by Ekholm (see \cite{15}), $5_{2}$ by Kashaev-Yokota \cite{14} and Ohtsuki \cite{19}, torus knots by Kashaev-Tirkkonen\cite{13} and the whitehead doubles of non-trivial torus knots by Zheng \cite{16}.
 These volume conjectures were solved by calculating colored Jones polynomial.
-We solve volume conjecture for twist knots by using an equivalence relation, complex analysis and analytic continuation on the basis of colored Jones polynomials.
-We know the following conjecture. \begin{conj} Let $K$ be an oriented hyperbolic knot, $J_N(K,q)$ be the colored Jones polynomial of $K$, ${\rm Vol}(K)$ be the hyperbolic volume of $S^3 \setminus K$, and then we obtain the following equation:
+We solve the volume conjecture for every twist knots by using some equivalence relations, complex analysis, analytic continuations, and the method of steepest descent on the basis of colored Jones polynomials.
+The following is the volume conjecture: \begin{conj} Let $K$ be an oriented hyperbolic knot, $J_N(K,q)$ be the colored Jones polynomial of $K$ and ${\rm Vol}(K)$ be the hyperbolic volume of $S^3 \setminus K$.
+Then we obtain the following equality holds:

-\end{conj} The purpose of this paper is to prove that the volume conjecture is true for any oriented twist knots.
-Hence, we prove the following theorem. \begin{thm} Let $K$ be an oriented twist knot, $J_N(K,q)$ be the colored Jones polynomial of $K$, ${\rm Vol}(K)$ be the hyperbolic volume of $S^3 \setminus K$, and then we obtain the following equation:
+\end{conj} The purpose of this paper is to prove that the volume conjecture is true for every oriented twist knots.
+Namely, we prove the following theorem. \begin{thm} Let $K$ be a twist knot, $J_N(K,q)$ be the colored Jones polynomial of $K$, ${\rm Vol}(K)$ be the hyperbolic volume of $S^3 \setminus K$.
+Then the above equality (\ref{50}) holds. \end{thm}